ekwska/bentoml-mlflow-demo/docs/installation.rst

     $ curl -OJL https://github.com/ekwska/bentoml_mlflow_demo/tarball/master

-Once you have a copy of the source, you can install it with:
+Once you have a copy of the source, you can install it with :code:`Poetry`:

 .. code-block:: console

-    $ python setup.py install
+    $ make install

 .. _Github repo: https://github.com/ekwska/bentoml_mlflow_demo